vegaprotocol/specs/protocol/0028-governance.md

 We allow users to submit proposals covering 3 types of governance action:

-1. Creation of a market
+1. Proposal of a market
 1. Change market parameters
 1. Change network parameters
+1. Transfer of funds to/from treasury
+1. Propose an asset to be accepted as collateral on the network

 ## 1. Create market